kptdev/kpt/site/reference/live/destroy/README.md

 #### Flags
 ```
+--dry-run:
+  It true, kpt will print the resources that will be removed from the cluster,
+  but no resources will be deleted.

 --inventory-policy:
   Determines how to handle overlaps between the package being currently applied
   and existing resources in the cluster.
 The available options are: